diodiogod/TTS-Audio-Suite/README.md

 - Change to **2 passes** → returns cached iteration 2 instantly
 - Change to **4 passes** → resumes from cached 3, runs 4

 **💡 Pro Tip**: Start with 1 pass, then experiment with 2-5 passes to find the sweet spot for your audio.
-Each iteration progressively improves voice similarity!
+Each iteration can improves voice similarity!

 <div align="right"><a href="#-table-of-contents">Back to top</a></div>